johnliudk/isaac_omniverse_example/turtlebot_control/README.md

 * Control the TurtleBot with a joystick or go to `localhost:3000` to use a virtual gamepad (If using joystick, L1 has to be hold while controlling).

 ![alt text](img/turtlebot_joystick.gif "Turtlebot Joystick")

+## Code explain
+The application file [joystick_sim.app.json](joystick_sim.app.json) contains two part:
+* `differential_base_commander` from Isaac GEMs navigation stack.
+It contains everything from joystick, virtual gamepad and calcuation for joystick status to control command.
+The source code can be found at `~/isaac/packages/navigation`.
+* An interface node to communicate with Isaac Sim at default port 55000 and 55001.

+## Other files
+Under [URDF](urdf) folder, the original converted URDF file and the modified URDF file for TurtleBot can be found.

+Under [USD](usd) folder, the USD file for turtlebot and the running stage can be found.